 Don’t force your child to eat.
 Toddlers are trying to assert their independence, and it is easy for food to become a power struggle.

 Supplements: consult with your child’s doctor.
 If a child has a well-rounded diet, none may be needed.
 In Seattle’s non-sunny climate, a common recommendation is 400 IU / day of vitamin D. Omega 3 fatty acids are recommended by many naturopaths.
 If your family is vegetarian, or vegan, pay special attention to vitamins B12, D, riboflavin, calcium, and protein.

-For a chart that lists recommended daily servings of each food group (with definitions of appropriate serving size), total calories needed, and other key info about healthy eating, click here.
+Here’s a chart that lists recommended daily servings for toddlers of each food group (with definitions of appropriate serving size), total calories needed, and other key info about healthy eating.